iceener/brain.overment.com/docs/index.md

 ## Where you can find me?

-I like to talk to people, so if there is anything I need to know or you'd like to share with me, don't think twice.
-If I won't reply, please do not consider it personal, but still — I'll do my best.
+I like talking to people, so if there's anything you need to tell me or want to share, don't hesitate.
+If I don't respond, please don't take it personally, but still — I'll do my best.

 You can find me on [Instagram](https://www.instagram.com/_overment/), [YouTube](https://www.youtube.com/overment), [Medium](https://medium.com/@overment) and [Twitter](https://twitter.com/_overment)